Solution focused therapy

 What is solution-focused therapy?

-The name says it all really: Solution-focused therapy focuses on finding possible solutions to your problem.
-With this type of therapy, you don’t over-analyze your problems, instead you get straight to the point: What’s the best solution for you?
-In this form of therapy, you are considered to be the expert on your own problems.
-Together with a psychologist, you’ll work through your own challenges.
+Solution-focused therapy focuses on the possible solutions to your problem.
+With this form of therapy, you don’t over-analyze your problems.
+Instead, you get straight to the point by asking the question: what would be the solution for you?
+During treatment, you are considered to be the expert in your difficulties.
+Together with the psychologist you will work on your challenges.

-Solution-focused therapy is a condensed, time-bound, and goal-oriented form of therapy.
-The goal is to get you started on dealing with your own problem in your own way, and with the help of those around you.
+Solution-focused therapy is a condensed, time-bound and goal-oriented form of therapy.
+The goal is to get you started on dealing with your problem in your own way, and with the help of those around you.

 When should you use solution-focused therapy?

-During a consultation, a psychologist will give you appropriate advice and explain if solution-focused therapy is a good option for you.
+During a consultation, a psychologist will give you appropriate advice and it will be discussed whether solution-focused therapy is a good option for you.
 Solution-focused therapy is often combined with more problem-oriented therapies, including behavioral therapy and EMDR.

 How does a solution-focused method of treatment work?